28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 20. Camp Nou – F.C.
 Barcelona Stadium

-Camp Nou is the largest stadium in Europe and the home stadium of the world-famous F.C.
-Barcelona.
-This is a must-see for any football fanatics but is actually really interesting even if you are not a fan.
-Camp Nou is one of the most-visited tourist attractions in Barcelona!
+Camp Nou is the largest football stadium in Europe and the historic home of FC Barcelona.
+It’s a must for football fans, but it’s also interesting even if you don’t usually follow the sport.
+It’s one of the most visited attractions in Barcelona.

-Good to know: The stadium is located a bit outside the city center.
-You can get here by metro or by hop-on hop-off bus.
+The stadium complex is located outside the city center and is easy to reach by metro or hop-on hop-off bus.

 21. Casa Vicens